We welcome all visitors to our spaces and offer access services that may improve your experience in our museum.

 Pre-booked equipment can be collected at Flinders Street station (across the road from Fed Square) or Southern Cross station.

-We have developed Sensory Guides in collaboration with Arts Access Victoria (AAV) and Autism Spectrum Australia (Aspect).
+We develop Sensory Guides in collaboration with Arts Access Victoria (AAV) and Autism Spectrum Australia (Aspect).
 We use icons to communicate accessibility information, including the services, facilities and heightened sensory experiences found at ACMI.

 Disability Action Plan